RELabUU/Interactive-Narrator/README.md

 1. open a command prompt/terminal in your virtual environment directory
 2. activate your virtual environment with `source bin/activate`
-3. change directory to the InteractiveNarrator folder with `cd InteractiveNarrator`
+3. change directory to the InteractiveNarrator folder with `cd InteractiveNarrator/app`
 4. run app.py with `python app.py`
 5. open your web browser and browse to http://127.0.0.1:5000/form
 6. add identifiers for your company, company id, sprint name and sprint number(id) to the form